ricgra/task-app/README.md

 ### Development

+Run the application with *nodemon*, a utility that will monitor for any changes in your source and automatically restart your server

     $ npm run dev

 ### Test
-Run a testing framework, Jest, on tests written in *./test*
+Run a testing framework, *Jest*, on tests written in *./test*

     $ npm run test